multilingual-malaysian/SRJKC_resources/index.md

   What this website is about....
   <a href="top"></a>
 feature_image: "/SRJKC_resources/assets/images/BC_4_cover1.jpg"
-excerpt: "Research centre for Bahasa Cina Tahun 4 text book"
+excerpt: "Research centre for Chinese Year 1 to Year 6"
 ---
 ### What this site is about?